rashmi-devadiga/Library-QR-Code-Management-System/README.md

 ## Key Insights

-- **QR-based workflows** streamline book issue and return processes, improving accuracy and operational speed.
+- **QR-based workflows** streamline book issue and return processes, enhancing speed and accuracy.
-- **Firebase Realtime Database** provides instant data synchronization, ensuring that all changes are reflected in real-time across the system.
+- **Firebase Realtime Database** ensures instant data synchronization across the system.
-- **Streamlit** enables rapid development of interactive, data-driven dashboards for library management.
+- **Streamlit** allows rapid development of interactive, data-driven dashboards for library management.
-- **Automation of core tasks**—such as overdue calculation and transaction logging—reduces manual errors and enhances efficiency.
+- **Automation of core tasks**, such as overdue calculations and transaction logging, reduces manual errors and improves efficiency.
-- **Role-based authentication and structured workflows** ensure secure and organized management of books and student records.
+- **Role-based authentication and structured workflows** provide secure and organized management of books and student records.

 ---